itskpalusa/School-Library-Database-Application/README.md

 # To Run

+All OS systems should have a similar way to run the program, but for efficiency Windows will get its own set of instructions.

-Windows:
+#### Windows:

 1. Download and open zip file

 2. Open School-Library-Database-Application/dist/program

-Mac, linux, and any other UNIX based operating system:
+#### Mac, linux, and any other UNIX based operating system:

 1. Download and open .ZIP file